codr7/alisp/README.md

 [42]
 ```

-Anonymous arguments are left on stack.
+Anonymous arguments are left on the stack.

 ```
   (func foo [Int] [Int] _.(+ 7))